Sasakwa, Oklahoma

 Sasakwa is a town in Seminole County, Oklahoma, United States.
-The population was documented as 150 in both the 2010 and 2000 census.
+The population was 80 as of the 2020 census.

 History

 Sasakwa was originally located at a site 12 miles west of the present townsite, where Governor John E Brown, Seminole, established a trading post, cotton gin, and 16 room mansion where he fed vagrants and poor.
 A post office was established in 1880, and took the name from that given his trading post by Gov John E Brown, from the Seminole word meaning "wild goose".
 Sasakwa Female Academy existed at Sasakwa from 1880 to 1892.
 At that time Sasakwa was part of the [not sure it was Creek, part of Seminole nation today] Nation in the Indian Territory.
 The site of the present town was moved to where the train station was located.

 In 1917, hundreds of men gathered on a farm near Sasakwa to protest the draft in World War I, an event called the Green Corn Rebellion.